Imagine how much more your sales team could accomplish if they spent less time on menial admin work.

-When the term ‘automation’ is dropped in studies, or even in general conversation, sales teams are usually in the line of fire.
+When the term “automation” is dropped in business studies or even in general conversation, sales teams are usually mentioned.

-A lot of this can be traced back to a seminal paper called ‘The Future of Employment: How Susceptible are Jobs to Computerisation?’ by Carl Frey and Michael Osborne from Oxford University.
-A study in this paper estimated that 92% of insurance sales agents would be out of a job, along with 1.3% of sales managers.
+A lot of this can be traced back to a seminal 2013 paper called “The Future of Employment: How Susceptible are Jobs to Computerisation?” by Carl Frey and Michael Osborne from Oxford University.
+A study in this paper estimated that a number of people would be out of a job with increased automation, including 92% of insurance sales agents and 1.3% of sales managers.

-We can look back on this now with a sense of wry relief rather than fear.
-After all, sales jobs comfortably fall within the category of those that require a ‘human touch.’
+For now, salespeople can look back on this prediction with a sense of relief.
+After all, sales jobs comfortably fall within the category of those that require a “human touch”.
 By automating people skills or other aspects of relationship management, you risk negatively affecting the customer experience.

-Instead, the jobs that appear to be most heavily affected by automation are in the retail and service sectors, with coffee shops hiring robot baristas to replace staff and Amazon’s robot pickers forcing human staff members into new roles.
+Instead, the jobs that appear to be most heavily affected by automation are in the retail and service sectors, with coffee shops hiring robot baristas to replace staff and Amazon’s robot pickers taking over responsibilities in fulfillment centers.

-In spite of these developments, it doesn’t have to be so cut and dry as ‘automation replaces jobs’ or ‘automation does not replace jobs’.
+In spite of these developments, it’s not so cut and dry as determining if automation replaces jobs.

 1. Scheduling Meetings